Tjstretchalot/LoansBot-Site/README.txt

           ]
         }

+  ShareCode -
+    This signifies a share code was created
   Loans -
     Let <loan_id> be a loan id, such as 500 or 36.
     Let <lender_id> be a user id such as 736 or 28.
 In the event of a modification, this is the original value.